Wagner residents express concerns about damages to local road

-People who live on Wagontong Road in Wagner went before Aiken Council members expressing their concerns about the dangers of the road.
+People who live on Wagontong Road went before Aiken Council members expressing their concerns about the dangers of the road.

-“AAA will not come out on that road we have quicksand directly across from our driveway my husband has gotten stuck in it our mail lady has gotten stuck in it” said Christine Coffman, live on Wagontong Road.
+“AAA will not come out on that road we have quicksand directly across from our driveway my husband has gotten stuck in it our mail lady has gotten stuck in it,” said Christine Coffman, lives on Wagontong Road.

 Aiken County Road maintenance says crews have been working to fix the issue as best they can.